“Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”

 If we apply this worldly truth to our Christian walk, scripture clearly teaches followers of Jesus Christ that they are to represent Him.
 In 2 Corinthians 5:20, Apostle Paul says, “We are ambassadors for Christ.”
-Imagine for a moment that Jesus actually called you on your phone today and said, “Hey there loved one, I’d like you to go and represent me in the marketplace today.”
-Would you grab your ripped jeans and stretched out t-shirt and rush out the door?
-If your heart has been changed by Christ, I can’t believe that would be your response.
-I know it would not be mine.
+Imagine for a moment that Jesus actually called you on your phone today and said, “Hey there loved one, I’d like you to represent me in the marketplace today.”
+If your heart has been changed by Christ, would you grab your ripped jeans and stretched out t-shirt and rush out the door?
+Or would you thoughtfully put together an outfit that communicates that you have a critically important message to deliver?
+Because, every follower of Jesus does!

 My Savior is Jesus Christ and He has asked me in the scriptures to represent Him every day.
 It is my heart’s desire to do it effectively and with excellence.
 If He would actually call and ask me that, I would challenge myself to look and to do my absolute best for Him.
 Why wouldn’t we?
 He has given us everything.
 All that we are and all that we have are blessings from Him.
 James 1:17 states, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”

 That should be our daily practice, but how about when we go to church?
 How should Christians best represent their Savior and their righteous position in Him at church?
 The old saying, “Wear your Sunday best,” should never go out of style.
-The Church of Jesus Christ is His Body.
+The Church of Jesus Christ - all believers - are His Body.
 If we consider how the scriptures describe us in 1 Corinthians 12, Paul tells us we are all parts of one body: a foot, a hand, an eye, an ear.
 All parts are valuable to the whole body.
 Each part has its own function.
 As we represent Him on Sunday mornings, shouldn’t we be the best dressed group of people anywhere?
 I’m not saying we need to be the most expensively dressed group, because there are ways around that – one being thrift stores.
-But everyone has a mirror at home to look at themselves before they leave to see if they look worthy of Who they represent – clean, neat and confident.
+But everyone has a mirror at home to look at themselves before they leave to see if they look worthy of Who they represent, which includes being clean, neat and confident.

 Temptation, as I noted earlier, is when a woman’s appearance can attract men and tempt them to have thoughts they would otherwise not have.
 This is all too common.
 We must do better at helping women and teen girls understand their power.
 Author Dannah Gresh pinpoints this power in her book, Secret Keeper – The Delicate Power of Modesty.
 She explains that your modesty not only issues a challenge for one man to romantically earn your virtue, but it also expresses your love for and obedience to God.